martinp23/elabchem/README.md

 $ sudo make install
 $ mysql -u root -p < ../src/mychemdb.sql
 ~~~

+On a new Wheezy install, you may need to pass the following flags to cmake:
+-DOPENBABEL2_INCLUDE_DIR=/usr/include/openbabel-2.0 -DOPENBABEL2_LIBRARIES=/usr/lib/libopenbabel.so

 To check installation in mysql, either use the tests provided in the mychem package or:
 ~~~ mysql